Modulations: Musician Bios

 Influential British techno duo who record for the warp label.
 Their sound is a distillation of electro funk and hip-hop into bleak bleep- scapes.

-FRANKIE BONES:
+FRANKIE BONES

 New York techno producer.
 Frankie bones’ “bonesbreaks” records were important influences on the British hardcore scene, which mutated into jungle.